jyao1/EdkiiShellTool/Readme.md

 A tool to dump EDKII performance data, according to EDKII implementation.

+- PcdDump

+A tool to dump PCD information according to PI specification and PCD internal database according to EDKII implementation.

 - SmmProfileDump

 A tool to dump EDKII SMM profile data, according to EDKII implementation.